 “The Crutch” – Avoid using “The Crutch.”
 Don’t look back at your slides, nor read the presentation from your laptop nor memorize it word-for-word.
 It will come across as mechanical or not rehearsed.
 Make constant eye contact with the audience and have a conversation with them as if you are one-on-one.

 Take Notes – When someone asks a question or makes a suggestion it is always a good idea to take notes, especially if you are committing to get back to them on a question.
 This shows that you are engaged and that you are taking their input seriously.

 Questions & No Answer – Try to avoid the “I don’t know” answer.
 There are better ways to say, “I don’t know.”
 Prepare in advance for how you are going to answer a question that you don’t have the answer to.
 Something like “That’s a great question.
 I plan on addressing that in the days/weeks ahead.
 Would you like me to schedule some time to go over this with you or will an email update suffice?”
 Make sure you get back to them on or before the promised time.

-You too can deliver effective presentations if you remember to create a good storyline, communicate the three points you are trying to get across, organize your presentation in a logical order, discuss how it impacts Cash, Customers and Competition, and mind your slide design rules.
+You too can deliver effective presentations if you remember to create a good storyline, communicate the three points you are trying to get across, organize your presentation in a logical order, discuss how it impacts the Company, its Customers and the Competition, and mind your slide design rules.
 Practicing and rehearsing with a coach or in front of a camera is helpful.

 I hope this article was beneficial to you.
 Drop me a note below if you happen to use this framework.
 I am interested to know if it helped you create and deliver presentations more effectively.